 Cape Town is the legislative capital of South Africa, its second-largest city and the southernmost city in Africa.
 Check out these three top attractions while there:

-The busy port of Durban is South Africa’s third largest city; Moses Mabida Stadium will host events during the 2010 World Cup.
+The busy port of Durban is South Africa’s third largest city.
 Try to include these three spots during your visit:

 Often referred to as Jo’burg, Johannesburg is South Africa’s largest city.
 Key highlights include:

 - The Apartheid Museum Learn more about South Africa’s dark history of apartheid in this world class museum.

 - Top of Africa Take in the views from the top of Africa’s tallest building, Carlton Centre.

 - Lion Park At Lion Park, you’ll not only get to see lions roaming around freely - you’ll have the opportunity to pet lion cubs, too!